vmyazin/vasilym-sttmc/content/collections/blog/choose-city-for-digital-nomad.md

 updated_by: e0192008-e6b3-43ae-857d-4901cef1ed43
 updated_at: 1660773129
 published: true
+seotamic_title: title
+seotamic_title_prepend: true
+seotamic_title_append: true
+seotamic_meta_description: custom
+seotamic_custom_meta_description: 'Key factors to considering which city to choose for an extended stay as a remote worker (digital nomad)'
+seotamic_open_graph_title: title
+seotamic_open_graph_description: custom
+seotamic_custom_open_graph_description: 'Key factors to considering which city to choose for an extended stay as a remote worker (digital nomad)'
+seotamic_twitter_title: title
+seotamic_twitter_description: custom
+seotamic_custom_twitter_description: 'Key factors to considering which city to choose for an extended stay as a remote worker (digital nomad)'
 ---
 **If you do your work mostly on your laptop, don't need to go to the office and like to travel, this article is for you.**